-Public: Public open samples means that devices/platforms providing the TOE that is open (i.e. without limitations on the installation of Trusted Application, so that anyone may compile and install any Trusted Application on the device/platform) are publicly available (e.g. to anyone asking, without NDA nor control of delivery).
-For samples with known secrets, the public level means that the secrets are readily available by anyone having public knowledge of the TOE.

-- Restricted: Restricted open samples means that open samples are accessible with a level of control equivalent to the control used for providing restricted knowledge of the TOE, such as detailed datasheets.
-For samples with known secrets, this level applies to the situation where the secrets are delivered with some control to requesters, e.g. through a website requiring checked registration. - Sensitive: Sensitive open samples means that open samples are accessible with a level of control equivalent to the control used for providing sensitive knowledge of the TOE, such as low-level design documentation.
-For samples with known secrets, this means that the secrets are delivered with strong control and tracking of the samples on which these secrets can be used. - Critical: Critical open samples means that open samples are accessible with a level of control equivalent to the control used for providing critical knowledge of the TOE, such as the full source code, VHDL, HW layout.
+- Public: Public open samples mean that devices/platforms providing an open TOE (TEE), i.e. either without limitations on the installation of Trusted Application, so that anyone may compile and install any Trusted Application on the device/platform or with privileged access to the TOE are publicly available (e.g. to anyone asking, without NDA nor control of delivery).
+For samples with known secrets, the Public level means that the secrets are readily available by anyone having Public knowledge of the TOE; - Restricted: Restricted open samples mean that open samples are accessible with a level of control equivalent to the control used for providing Restricted knowledge of the TOE, such as detailed datasheets.
+For samples with known secrets, this level applies to the situation where the secrets are delivered with some control to requesters, e.g. under NDA.
+The information security policy of the developer could be considered as appropriate evidence to justify the usage of this level in a real TEE evaluation.
+No site audit is required as part of the current TEE Security Evaluation Methodology; - Sensitive: Sensitive open samples mean that open samples are accessible with a level of control equivalent to the control used for providing Sensitive knowledge of the TOE, such as low-level design documentation.
+For samples with known secrets, this means that the secrets are delivered under NDA with strong control and tracking of the samples on which these secrets can be used, with the assurance that the receiving organization is able to setup a control at the same level.
+Sensitive level requires developer's site audit, which should allow gaining confidence in the security measures applied by the developer and on the actual protection of the open samples.
+Independent site audit against ISO 27001 or from CC or EMVCo certification bodies could be accepted to justify the usage of this level in a real TEE evaluation provided the audit covers the TEE open samples; - Critical: Critical open samples mean that they are accessible with a level of control equivalent to the control used for providing Critical knowledge of the TOE, such as the full source code, VHDL or hardware layout.
 Usage of this level also implies that very few open samples are produced and their usage is tracked very thoroughly.
-For samples with known secrets, this means that the secrets are not delivered or that there are no such secrets for instance, the TOE may come with built-in, secret Trusted Applications.
+For samples with known secrets, this means that the secrets are only known by only a few individuals and are not delivered.
+Critical level would provide 6 points in the identification phase.
+However, this level is not reachable under the current TEE Security Evaluation Methodology (third-party site audits are not sufficient).